100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: +++

-Source an appropriate snowy/icy location that can accommodate as many participants as possible.
-This winter fundraiser is best organized outside, but if it doesn’t snow or get cold enough where you live, you can organize it indoors.
+Source an appropriate snowy or icy location that can accommodate as many participants as possible.
+This winter fundraiser is best organized outside, but if it doesn’t snow or get cold enough where you live, you can organize it at an indoor rink.

 Charge for entry to the event and collect donations in exchange for sled or skate rentals.

-To raise additional funds, sell hot chocolate, tea, baked goods, cider, non-alcoholic eggnog, and other winter goodies to help everyone fuel and warm-up for all the fun!
+To raise additional funds, sell hot chocolate, tea, baked goods, cider, non-alcoholic eggnog, and other winter goodies to help everyone warm up after all the fun!

 Fundraising Potential: ++